 "8 Ways to Avoid Probate" can save you and your family all that hassle by providing useful and easy strategies like naming your payable-on-death beneficiaries for your retirement and savings plans and using a living trust.
 This edition offers a complete overview of federal and state law no matter where you or your family reside.

 You can skip this recommendation if you're a home filer unless you’re looking for a good bedtime story.
-Tax pros, on the other hand, will find the 100th edition of this book an invaluable resource.
+Tax pros, on the other hand, will find this book an invaluable resource.

 This book provides straightforward albeit detailed answers.
 It's one you must buy if you want to know the tax code forward and backward.